 When Can Chicks Go Outside?

 Some people are successful with leaving the chicks in the coop and run during the warmer daytime, and bringing them into the garage or home at night.
-The answer to when can chicks go outside is a variable situation!
+The answer to when chicks can go outside is a variable situation!

 This does not mean that the chicks are ready to be integrated with the big chickens.
 You will want to take that slow and easy, when they are a little bigger.

-When Can Chicks Join the Flock
+When Can Chicks Join the Flock?

 If you watch a mother hen take care of her babies you will see that she protects them from other flock members.
 It takes a bold chicken to mess with a mama hen.
 In the case of chicks raised by humans, we have removed this protective barrier.
 We must use safe practices to integrate the new young pullets to the flock.
 Gradual and slow are the terms to keep in mind.